Skip to main content

 Schedule 4 of the Education and Training Act 2020 – New Zealand Legislation

-• non-teaching and unregistered employees before the person begins work at the service and
+• a non-teaching or unregistered employee before the person begins work at the service

-• contractors and their employees before the person has, or is likely to have, unsupervised access to children.
+• any contractor or employee of a contractor before the person has or is likely to have unsupervised access to children.

 Probationary licence and application form for home-based early learning